nickblink/global_covid19_response/README.md

 ### Data

 This folder contains example data used to demonstrate functions.
-\#\#\#\# data.example\_singlecounty.rds The facility-level dataset used
-to demonstrate the functions throughout this repository.
 Note- specific names and numbers have been altered to respect the privacy of our sites.

 ### R